CUBRID/cubrid-manual/en/sql/function/arithmetic_op.rst

 |                       | | Pt = (Pt > 38) ?
 38 : Pt                  | | St = (Pt > 38) ? min(9, St - (Pt - 38)) : St |
 +-----------------------+---------------------------------------------+------------------------------------------------+

+When the arithmetic operator is '/', the result type differs depending on the setting of the system parameter **oracle_compat_number_behavior**.
+That is, in case of integer/integer, if **oracle_compat_number_behavior** is set to yes, the result type is NUMERIC.
+Otherwise, it follows the **result data type for each operand type** rule.

 **Example**

 .. code-block:: sql